| Title: | Quantitative Analysis of Mass Spectrometry Data |

 |

-Returns a single (no labels
+Returns a single (no labels given) or a list

-given) of merged MassPeaks
+(labels given) of merged MassPeaks objects.

 Sebastian Gibb [email protected]